Marian Keeler Artist Logo

 Exhibition History

-“Vibrant Landscapes,” Red Bluff Art Gallery, Red Bluff, CA, November, 2021
+“Vibrant Landscapes,” Online Gallery Exhibition, Red Bluff Art Gallery, Red Bluff, CA, November, 2021

 Fusion Art, 4th Annual Women Artists Art Competition Online Juried Art Exhibition, Palm Springs, November 2021